jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/calibration/Classic/current.rst

   power the controllers using the utility ``qladisp``.

-* If you are calibrating an MTM, please keep in mind that the last actuator (8) is not powered so you can ignore the last column.
+* If you are calibrating an MTM, please keep in mind that the last actuator (8) is not powered, so you can ignore the last column.

 * The values for ``new average in mA`` shouldn't exceed more than a few tens of mA.
 If you have significantly higher values, DO NOT